robertbasic/robertbasic.com-hugo/content/blog/creating-a-postgresql-user-in-ansible.md

 TASK [postgresql : Create user] ************************************************
 fatal: [default]: FAILED! => {"changed": false, "failed": true, "module_stderr": "", "module_stdout": "sudo: a password is required\r\n", "msg": "MODULE FAILURE", "parsed": false}
 ```

+You can read more about privilege escalation in Ansible in their [documentation](http://docs.ansible.com/ansible/become.html).

 ## The really ugly way